 This guide describes the features of the Final Expansion 3 cartridge for the VIC-20 and how to use them.
+Some of the details only apply to the "Ultimate Expansion" version of the firmware.
 It also includes reference material for programmers to write software that uses the advanced capabilities of the cartridge.